PlebeianApp/plebeian.market/docs/Payment Cart Checkout Experience Flow.md

 **Step 8: Conflict Resolution**

 * If the merchant attempts to defraud the user, the user can report this, which will impact the merchant's trustworthiness.
-* If the buyer attempts to defraud the the merchant, the merchant can report this, which will impact the user's trustworthiness.
+* If the buyer attempts to defraud the merchant, the merchant can report this, which will impact the user's trustworthiness.
 * Conflict resolution is out of scope, and users should be disclaimed and aware of this limitation.

+**Key features**
+-  **Unified Cart and Checkout**
+	- All products from different vendors are displayed together, and the customer checks out once to complete the entire order.
+This requires more complex backend order management and payouts, but provides the best user experience
+- **Checkout Best Practices**
+	- **Provide clear vendor attribution** - Make it obvious which products are from which vendor
+	- **Unregistered users checkout** - Don't force account creation to reduce friction
+	- **Use a progress indicator** - Show the customer's progress through the checkout steps
+	- **Optimize form fields** - Unify required fields for all the vendors (one form to rule them all), but allowing customisation for each one
+	- **Provide order review** - Allow the customer to review and edit the order before finalising